Snoddington

 Snoddington is a small hamlet in Hampshire and close to the border of Wiltshire near to Thruxton Aerodrome and first mentioned in the eleventh century in the Domesday Book.
+The name derives from Old English; the town of Snodd's people.

 The hamlet is surrounded by agricultural downlands and has become part of the South of England urban sprawl being largely inhabited by commuters.
 Local facilities are limited with no local shop.
 Likewise the absence of public transport links requires that local inhabitants own at least one vehicle for the purposes of shopping in local supermarkets.
-The hamlet is part of the parish of Shipton Bellinger where local Church of England worshippers repair to St Peters Parish Church for Sunday services.
+The hamlet is part of the parish of Shipton Bellinger where St Peters Parish Church provides Sunday services.

 Snoddington Manor House is first mentioned in Domesday Book and has a long history of occupancy passing through a number of different families.

 In a "History of Hampshire" a limited history is offered: